staltz/react-native-emoji-modal/README.md

 - Category shortcuts
 - Supports iOS
 - Supports Android
-  - It's aware of Android versions and thier availability of emojis
+  - It's aware of Android versions and their availability of emojis
 - Supports react-native-web
   - Except for category shortcuts (PRs welcome to fix this!)
 - Written in TypeScript